ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 - Logs a **SharingSet** event.
 This event has a friendly name of "Shared file, folder, or site" under **Sharing and access request activities** in the activities picker of the audit log search tool.
 See the screenshot in [Step 1](#step-1-search-for-sharing-events-and-export-the-results-to-a-csv-file).

 If a user account for the target user isn't in the organization's directory, SharePoint does the following:

-- Creates a sharing invitation and sends it to the email address of the target user.

    - Logs one of the following events, based on how the resource is shared:

-   - **SharingInvitationCreated**

       - **AnonymousLinkCreated**

       -  **SecureLinkCreated**

       - **AddedToSecureLink**

+      - **SharingInvitationCreated** (this event is logged only when the shared resource is a site)

    - When the target user accepts the sharing invitation that's sent to them (by clicking the link in the invitation), SharePoint logs a **SharingInvitationAccepted** event and assigns the target user permissions to access the resource.
 If the target user is sent an anonymous link, the **AnonymousLinkUsed** event is logged after the target user uses the link to access the resource.
+For secure links, a **FileAccessed** event is logged when an external user uses the link to access the resource.

 Additional information about the target user is also logged, such as the identity of the user that the invitation was sent to and the user who actually accepted the invitation.
 In some case, these users (or email addresses) could be different.